bidmad/Bidmad-iOS/README[EN].md

 > Starting with BidmadSDK-iOS v6.11.0, the AppKey used in previous versions has been changed to AppDomain.<br>
 > AppDomain is not compatible with existing Appkeys, so you must obtain a new AppDomain to initialize BidmadSDK.<br>
 > If you are updating to BidmadSDK-iOS v6.11.0, please contact Techlabs Platform Operations Team.
+> Starting with BidmadSDK-iOS v6.12.4, the iOS deployment target is 13.0

 # BidmadSDK
 ### Shortcuts